Prince Rupert, British Columbia: 20th and 21st centuries

 After World War II, the fishing industry, particularly for salmon and halibut, and forestry became the city's major industries.
 Prince Rupert was considered the halibut capital of the world from the opening of the Canadian Fish & Cold Storage plant in 1912 until the early 1980s.
 A long-standing dispute over fishing rights in the Dixon Entrance to the Hecate Strait between American and Canadian fisherman led to the formation of the 54-40 or Fight Society.
 The United States Coast Guard maintains a base in nearby Ketchikan, Alaska.

 In 1946, the Government of Canada, through an order in council, granted the Department of National Defence the power to administer and maintain facilities to collect data for communications research.
 The Royal Canadian Navy was allotted forty positions, seven of which were in Prince Rupert.
 In either 1948 or 1949, Prince Rupert ceased operations, and the positions were relocated to RCAF Station Whitehorse, Yukon.
 The 1949 Queen Charlotte earthquake, with a surface wave magnitude of 8.1 and a maximum Mercalli intensity of VIII (severe), broke windows and swayed buildings on August 22.

 In summer 1958, Prince Rupert endured a riot over racial discrimination.
-Ongoing discontent with heavy-handed police practices towards Aboriginals escalated to rioting during BC centennial celebrations following the arrest of an Aboriginal couple.
+Ongoing discontent with heavy-handed police practices towards Aboriginals escalated to rioting during BC centennial celebrations after two young indigenous women were beaten with flashlights by police.

 As many as 1,000 people (one-tenth of the city's population at the time) began smashing windows and skirmishing with police.

 The Riot Act was read for only the second time since Confederation.